PeterJBurke/droneserver/README.md

 ### 📋 Recommended Prompt for Navigation

-Copy this prompt template for safe, monitored flights with real-time updates:
+Copy this prompt template for monitored flights with progress updates:

 ```
 Arm the drone, takeoff to [ALTITUDE] meters, and fly to [DESTINATION].

-After calling go_to_location:
+After go_to_location, do the following in a loop:
-1. Call monitor_flight() every 5 seconds
+1. Call monitor_flight()
-2. ALWAYS show me the DISPLAY_TO_USER field from each response
+2. Print the DISPLAY_TO_USER value from the response to me
-3. When arrived, call land()
-4. Keep calling monitor_flight() and showing updates until mission_complete is true

-Show me every update.
-Do not stop until the drone has landed.
+3. If mission_complete is false, repeat from step 1
+4. If status is "arrived", call land() first, then continue the loop

+You MUST print the DISPLAY_TO_USER text to me after EACH monitor_flight call.
+Do not batch the calls - show me each update as you get it.
 ```

 **Example with a real destination:**